Why study Politics?

 Comp 2: UK Constitution and Reform.
 Parliament and Reform, Prime Minister and Cabinet and Judiciary.
 Nationalism.

 Comp 3: The politics of the USA: American President, Congress, Pressure Groups, Political Parties, Judiciary and civil liberties.

 Government and Politics is a lively subject and classes involved regular debates and discussions.
 We also try to bring politics from the ‘real world’ into the classroom by inviting guest speakers such as MPs and academics and people active in politics.
 We visit the UK Parliament and also participate in one of the largest and liveliest politics conferences in London each year.

-You can watch a video of young people who are working in jobs that use Politics on the BBC Bitesize website.
+- videos of people who are working in jobs that use Politics at BBC Bitesize website.

 A Level Politics FAQs

 Year 1 is mostly dedicated to looking the politics of the UK.